geoffreycloud/geoffreycloud/README.md

 ﻿# Hey, I'm Geoffrey! :wave:

-# Here's a bit of info about myself

 * About me
    * :boom: I’m a Data Engineer who specializes in building efficient data pipelines and scalable data processing solutions.
    * :seedling:As a self-taught professional, I’m always learning and exploring new cloud and big data technologies to enhance my work.